oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 	![CloudShell Network](./images/03b-02-cloudshell.png " ")

-3. Select the VCN and Subnet your OCI MySQL DB system uses, and then click **Use as active network**.
+3. Select the VCN and Subnet your HeatWave DB system uses, and then click **Use as active network**.

 4. After CloudShell is connected to the private network, enter the following command to connect to the MySQL database: